 Assets in a parent-owned 529 can reduce the student’s financial aid award by $5.64 for every $100 saved

-However, the first year’s 529 distribution will be counted as student income in the following year and will reduce the student’s financial aid award by $50 for every $100 distributed to the student in the prior year.
+Currently, assets saved in grandparent-owned 529 accounts are not counted against the student’s financial aid award.
+However, the 529 distributions are counted as student income on the following year’s FAFSA and reduce the student’s financial aid award by $50 for every $100 distributed.

-Prior-year distributions from a grandparent-owned 529 can reduce the student’s aid by $50 for every $100 distributed
+Prior-year distributions from a grandparent-owned 529 currently reduce the student’s aid by $50 for every $100 distributed

 If the student’s family has planned for grandparent-owned 529 distributions, then the reduced financial aid award may not be all that bad.
 For instance, if the grandparent fully funds the student’s college program, then the 50% reduction in financial aid award won’t matter.